port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/api/api.md

 It is possible to delete all entities of a blueprint with a single request using a dedicated route.

+It is also possible to delete the blueprint containing the entities within the same delete operation by adding the `delete_blueprint=true` query parameter, for example: `https://api.getport.io/v1/blueprints/<BLUEPRINT_IDENTIFIER>/all-entities?delete_blueprint=true`.

 :::note limitations
-The delete all route can be used if the blueprint meets the following conditions:

-- The blueprint does not have required relations;
+The delete all route can only be used if the blueprint does not have required relations.
-- There are fewer than 1000 entities for the blueprint.

 :::

 <Tabs groupId="code-examples" defaultValue="python" values={[